cph-cachet/pulmonary_monitor_app/README.md

 This user task model is specified in the [`user_task.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/user_task.dart) file.
 This file defines:

-* A `AudioUserTask` which defines a `UserTask` for what should happen when the audio app task is started.
+* An `AudioUserTask` which defines a `UserTask` for what should happen when the audio app task is started.
 * A `PulmonaryUserTaskFactory` which is able to create a `UserTask` based on the type of app task.
 In this case an `AudioUserTask`.

 The definition of `AudioUserTask` is: